What trends offer opportunities or pose threats to the European fish and seafood market?

-- ‘Out of home’ market more committed to sustainable certified fish and seafood
+- ‘Out-of-home market’ more committed to sustainable certified fish and seafood

-- Mislabelling creates unfair competition
+- Mislabeling creates unfair competition

 - Rapid consolidation through mergers and acquisitions

-1. Sustainable certified fish and seafood continues to gain market share
+2. Sustainable certified fish and seafood continues to gain market share

-There are many sustainability certifications out there but the Marine Stewardship Council (MSC) and the Aquaculture Stewardship Council (ASC) are the main ones to which European retailers have committed for wild caught and aquaculture fish and seafood.
-Figures 1 and 2show the growth of these two certification schemes over the last two years.
+There are many sustainability certifications out there, but the Marine Stewardship Council (MSC) and the Aquaculture Stewardship Council (ASC) are the main ones to which European retailers have committed for wild caught and aquaculture fish and seafood.
+Figures 1 and 2 show the growth of these two certification schemes over the last two years.

 In practice, this means that all seafood on offer in their product range has trustworthy certifications that are recognised by the Global Sustainable Seafood Initiative (GSSI), a global initiative that benchmarks seafood sustainability standards.
 GSSI recognised certifications include ASC and MSC, but also others like Best Aquaculture Practices (BAP) and Global GAP.

-Ahold Delhaize, Europe’s fourth biggest retailer with supermarkets in the Netherlands, Belgium and Greece, as well as the US and Indonesia, is an example of retail company that has made a group-wide commitment to sourcing sustainable seafood.
+Ahold Delhaize, Europe’s fourth biggest retailer with European supermarkets in the Netherlands, Belgium, Luxembourg, Czech Republic, Serbia, Romania and Greece, as well as the United States and Indonesia, is an example of a retail company that has made a group-wide commitment to sourcing sustainable seafood.
 On its website, Ahold Delhaize explains that they are working hard to make sure that all fish and seafood sold under their private label is sustainably sourced.